 How to Become a Software Engineer Without a Degree

 I’m what you might call an accidental software engineer.
 Despite a complete lack of coding experience I became a highly-paid software engineer without a CS degree.
-I studied literature in college and graduated with a Bachelor of Arts in English.
-After graduation I planned to get a job in marketing, but my career took an unexpected turn towards technology.
+I stayed away from science classes in high school.
+I studied literature in college and graduated with a bachelor’s degree in English.
+After graduation I planned to get a job in marketing, but my career path took an unexpected turn towards technology.

 Can you become a software engineer without a degree?
 Without a doubt.
 I’m living proof you don’t need to complete a computer science program to make gobs of money slinging code.